airbus-cert/skyblue.team/content/posts/dirtypipe-ebpf-detection.md

 Summary: This article is about detecting Dirty Pipe exploitation attempts thanks to eBPF.
 ---

 CVE-2022-0847, aka Dirty Pipe, was first reported by Max Kellermann on February 2022.
 This vulnerability allows to overwrite a read-only file, including root owned ones, from any unprivileged user.
 As you can imagine, the exploitation of Dirty Pipe is a wide open door to privilege escalations, in a pretty straight forward and clean way… In fact, Dirty Pipe is so clean, that it looks like it was a legitimate feature and that Linux was meant to work that way.
-It affects Linux kernel ever since the version 5.8 and was fixed in Linux 5.16.11, 5.15.25 and 5.10.102.
-Max Kellermann wrote a great article about his discovery on his blog which I strongly recommend if you wanna learn more about Dirty Pipe: [dirtypipe.cm4all.com](https://dirtypipe.cm4all.com/).
+It affects every Linux kernel since the version 5.8 and was fixed in Linux 5.16.11, 5.15.25 and 5.10.102.
+Max Kellermann wrote a great article about his discovery on his blog which I strongly recommend if you want to learn more about Dirty Pipe: [dirtypipe.cm4all.com](https://dirtypipe.cm4all.com/).

 So how could we detect the exploitation of CVE-2022-0847? 🤔

 Dirty Pipe being mostly about the page cache, pipes and splices, we knew we had to monitor syscalls.
 We first thought about Auditd, a built-in Linux kernel feature made to monitor syscalls, file access, and more.
-Auditd is a nice tool knowing that you can filter properties such as arguments value or permissions.
+Auditd is a nice tool since you can filter properties such as arguments value or permissions.
 But would it have been applicable to our case?
 Well, let's think about it: 🔍

 - Could we have hooked *open()*?
 It's a very common syscall, and the argument could have been any file… ➤ No ❌
 - Could we have hooked *pipe()*?
-Hooking a simple *splice()* doesn't make sens... ➤ No ❌
+Hooking a simple *splice()* doesn't make sense... ➤ No ❌
 - Could we have hooked *write()*?
 That wouldn't have helped either, writing in a file descriptor is completely normal… ➤ No ❌
 - Could we have hooked *splice()*?
 That's interesting!
 Let's look at *splice()* arguments: `splice(int fd_in, off64_t *off_in, int fd_out, off64_t *off_out, size_t len, unsigned int flags);`.
 What does Dirty Pipe do? *fd_in* is a file, *fd_out* is a pipe, and *len* is above 0.
 So first, splicing a file and a pipe isn't necessarily something bad.
 Second, splicing a length above 0 is totally normal.
 Third, a file and a pipe are file descriptors, *fd_in* and *fd_out* are integers equal to 3, 4, 5, 6, etc… So we wouldn't even be able to see the difference between file descriptors. ➤ No ❌
 - Checking if the `PIPE_BUF_FLAG_CAN_MERGE` is set in the page?
 Don't even think about it with Auditd... ➤ No ❌